Skip to content

 conda install -c mnikola numbasom

-To import the library you can safely use:
+To import the library:

 from numbasom import *